1867 United States Senate election in Pennsylvania: Background

-In drafting the Constitution, the members of the Constitutional Convention of 1787 agreed that United States Senators would be chosen by state legislatures, not by the people.
+In drafting the national Constitution, the members of the Constitutional Convention of 1787 agreed that United States Senators would be chosen by state legislatures, not by the people.
 Federal law prescribed that the senatorial election was to take place beginning on the second Tuesday after the two houses of the legislature which would be in office when the senatorial term expired, convened and chose legislative officers.
 On the designated day, balloting for senator would take place in each of the two chambers of the legislature.
-If a majority of each house voted for the same candidate, then at the joint assembly held the following day at noon, the candidate would be declared elected.
+If a majority of each house voted for the same candidate, then the candidate would be declared elected at the joint assembly held the following day at noon.
 Otherwise, there would be a roll-call vote of all legislators, with a majority of those present needed to elect.
 In the event that no senator was elected, the legislature was required to hold at least one vote in joint assembly each day until it ended the session or a senator was elected.
 Generally, the candidate of the majority party in the legislature was chosen by a vote of its legislative caucus.